-Linesville Arborvitae Thuja occidentalis 'Linesville'
+Golden Globe Arborvitae Thuja occidentalis 'Golden Globe'

-Height: 4 feet Spread: 4 feet Sunlight: O
+Height: 5 feet Spread: 5 feet

-Hardiness Zone: 4a
+Sunlight: O Hardiness Zone: 3a

 Other Names: Eastern White Cedar

 Description:

+A distinctive landscape evergreen for color effect, featuring showy gold foliage all season, forms a dense rounded ball shape without pruning; excellent for color accent use in home gardens and landscapes; best with some sun, protect from drying winds

+Ornamental Features

-A distinctive landscape evergreen with very soft sage green foliage that doesn't discolor in winter; forms a dense rounded ball shape without pruning; excellent for use in home gardens and landscapes; best with some sun, protect from drying winds Ornamental Features Linesville Arborvitae is a dwarf conifer which is primarily valued in the landscape or garden for its ornamental globe-shaped form.
-It has attractive grayish green evergreen foliage which emerges light green in spring.
-The scale-like sprays of foliage are highly ornamental and remain grayish green throughout the winter.
-Landscape Attributes Linesville Arborvitae is a dense multi-stemmed evergreen shrub with a more or less rounded form.
+Golden Globe Arborvitae is a dwarf conifer which is primarily valued in the landscape or garden for its ornamental globe-shaped form.
+It has attractive yellow evergreen foliage which emerges gold in spring.
+The scale-like sprays of foliage are highly ornamental and turn harvest gold in the fall, which persists throughout the winter.

+Landscape Attributes

+Golden Globe Arborvitae is a dense multi-stemmed evergreen shrub with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This is a relatively low maintenance shrub.
 When pruning is necessary, it is recommended to only trim back the new growth of the current season, other than to remove any dieback.
 It has no significant negative characteristics.

+Golden Globe Arborvitae Photo courtesy of NetPS Plant Finder

-Linesville Arborvitae foliage Photo courtesy of NetPS Plant Finder
+Golden Globe Arborvitae foliage Photo courtesy of NetPS Plant Finder

-Linesville Arborvitae Photo courtesy of NetPS Plant Finder Linesville Arborvitae is recommended for the following landscape applications;
+Golden Globe Arborvitae is recommended for the following landscape applications;

 - Accent

 - Mass Planting

 - Hedges/Screening

 - General Garden Use

 Planting & Growing

-Linesville Arborvitae will grow to be about 4 feet tall at maturity, with a spread of 4 feet.
-It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
+Golden Globe Arborvitae will grow to be about 5 feet tall at maturity, with a spread of 5 feet.
+It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front, and is suitable for planting under power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 30 years.

 This shrub does best in full sun to partial shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selection of a native North American species.